 (a) The President of the College or designee will review the written request for an appeal to determine whether there is sufficient basis to grant an appeal.
-If so, he or she will proceed to hear the appeal, or return the Complaint to the original hearing body for reconsideration or rehearing in light of the basis for the appeal.
-If the President of the College or his or her designee determines that there is not a sufficient basis to change the decision of the Hearing Panel, the student will be notified in writing.
-Appeals are deferential to the original hearing decision, and are not intended as a rehearing.
-If the President of the College or designee hears the appeal, he or she may determine that there is a sufficient basis to change the decision of the Hearing Panel only if there is clear error or compelling justification.
-If so, he or she may reverse, sustain or modify the decision, or change the sanction.
-Normally, appeals involve a review of the hearing record and appeal request.
-At the discretion of the President of the College or his or her designee, the parties to the Complaint and witnesses may be interviewed and documentation may be reviewed as necessary to assure fairness.
+If so, he or she will proceed to hear the appeal, or return the Complaint to the original hearing body for reconsideration or rehearing basis to notified in and are designee sufficient there is clear sustain or involve a of the in light of the basis for the appeal.
+If the President of the College or his or her designee determines that there is not a sufficient change the decision of the Hearing Panel, the student will be writing.
+Appeals are deferential to the original hearing decision, not intended as a rehearing.
+If the President of the College or hears the appeal, he or she may determine that there is a basis to change the decision of the Hearing Panel only if error or compelling justification.
+If so, he or she may reverse, modify the decision, or change the sanction.
+Normally, appeals review of the hearing record and appeal request.
+At the discretion

+President of the College or his or her designee, the parties to the Complaint and witnesses may be interviewed and documentation may be reviewed as necessary to assure fairness.
 The decision of the President of the College or designee will be final within the College Student Judicial Code Structure